LaboratorioBioinformatica/vHULK/README.md

 To try these examples, run:

 ```
-(vhulk)$ vHULK.py -i test_input -o test_output -t 4
+(vHULK)$ vHULK.py -i test_input -o test_output -t 4
 ```

 It should take about 2 minutes to generate your nice and accurate predictions.

 ## Input

 vHULK is ready to accept whole or partial phage genomes.
-Just keep in mind that vHULK's predictions are based in high level annotated features, i.e., features that depend on gene annotation.
+Keep in mind that vHULK's predictions are based in high level annotated features, i.e., features that depend on gene annotation.
 So, very small contigs with few or no entire genes will not provide features for vHULK to work with.
 In general, if you have a partial genome larger than 10 kbp you should be fine.
+Currently, vHULK skips all genomes or bins that are smaller than 5000bp at runtime.

 Only FASTA nucleotide files are accepted, and vHULK will understand each individual file as one phage genome.
 Therefore, single-sequence FASTA files